-So, for those who are planning to travel to that part of the world, here’s a selection of the most recommended things to do in Mexico’s Yucatan.
+So, for those who are planning to travel to that part of the world, here’s a selection of the most recommended things to do in Yucatan.

-10 Unmissable Things To Do In Mexico’s Yucatan Peninsula
+10 Unmissable Things To Do In Yucatan

 Visit the most famous archeological sites…

 The best way to get to Coba is via a colectivo (a shared minibus), though for some unknown reason these don’t leave from the site so it is necessary to get a bus or a taxi.
-A good alternative and one of the top things to do in Mexico may be to book a guided tour of Tulum and Coba together.
+A good alternative and one of the top things to do in Yucatan may be to book a guided tour of Tulum and Coba together.

 … then look for the lesser known ones

-Among the best places to visit in Mexico’s Yucatan there’s a handful of smaller archaeological sites that well deserve a visit.
+Among the things to do in Mexico, and sure enough among the things to do in Yucatan there’s visiting a handful of smaller archaeological sites that well deserve a visit.
 Kabah, not far from Uxmal, used to be the second most important city of the region.
 It is spread across two sides of Road 261.
 It’s a lovely site that doesn’t get nearly as many visitors as the others in Yucatan, thus the atmosphere is incredibly peaceful.

 Not far from Campeche, there are Edzna and Calakmul, two beautiful sites that receive less visitors in a year than Chichen Itza does in a day.
-They are among the best places to visit in Mexico’s Yucatan if looking for archaeological sites that have all the beauty but none of the crowds.
+They are among the best places to visit in Mexico if looking for archaeological sites that have all the beauty but none of the crowds.

 Swim in the cenotes…

-Perhaps the most unique among the many things to do in Mexico’s Yucatan is visiting the cenotes.
+Perhaps the most unique among the many things to do in Yucatan is visiting the cenotes.
 Cenotes are underground lakes.
 They are unique to this part of the world, and scattered around the peninsula.